History of Bill Maher in Timeline

 In 2022, Maher launched the podcast Club Random.

-September 13, 2023: Maher announces plans to restart his HBO show
+September 13, 2023: Maher Announces Return of HBO Show

-In September 2023, Bill Maher criticized the 2023 Writers Guild of America strike on his Club Random podcast and in an interview with TMZ.
-He stated that writers are not owed a living and criticized some of their demands as kooky.
-He also disagreed with the WGA's proposal of having a mandate to have a particular set number of writers on each show and expressed his wish to have Governor Gavin Newsom help end the strike.
+In September 2023, Bill Maher criticized the 2023 Writers Guild of America strike on his Club Random podcast, stating that writers are not owed a living and some demands are "kooky."
+He clarified that he supports the strike but disagrees with certain demands, such as mandating a set number of writers on each show.
+Maher expressed his wish to have Governor Gavin Newsom help end the strike.

-In February 2024, Maher revealed that he decided not to release a two-hour interview with Kanye West recorded for Club Random due to the rapper's antisemitic comments.
+In February 2024, Maher revealed that he decided not to release a two-hour interview with Kanye West recorded for Club Random because of the rapper's recent antisemitic comments.

-In March 2024, Maher announced the launch of Club Random Studios, a podcast network with Chris Casey and Chuck LaBella.
+In March 2024, Maher announced that he was starting a podcast network with Chris Casey and Chuck LaBella called Club Random Studios.

-In May 2024, Maher told Jerry Seinfeld on the Club Random podcast that he will stop doing stand-up comedy after this year.
+In May 2024, Maher told Jerry Seinfeld on the Club Random podcast that "after this year, I'm going to stop doing [stand-up]".

 July 2024: Call for Biden to Decline Nomination

-In July 2024, Bill Maher called on Joe Biden to decline the Democratic Party's nomination in order to have an open convention at the Democratic Convention; Maher expressed his support for Gavin Newsom to replace Biden as the party's nominee.
+In July 2024, Bill Maher called on Joe Biden to decline the Democratic party's nomination in order to have an open convention at the Democratic Convention, expressing his support for Gavin Newsom to replace Biden as the party's nominee.

 February 2025: Endorsement of John Fetterman